 - When ordering online, ensure that the site offers payment through a secured site.
-Do not ever give credit card or personal identifying information over an unsecure site.
+Do not ever give credit card or PII over an unsecure site.

 - Do not ever put your social security number on checks.

 - Do not use predictable passwords.
-Even though a security question asks you for your mother's maiden name, you may answer it with another word that no one else would know.
+Even though a security question asks you for your mother’s name, you may answer with another word that no one else will know.

 - Request a credit report from the three major credit companies annually.